BERT, CodeBERT and GraphCodeBERT

 Graph Guided Attention

 Previously introduced Self Attention calculates a weighted average.
 Graph Guided Attention is an extension that forces specific weights to zero.
 This is achieved by masking relationships between tokens.
-Masking a relationship between a PL token ($c_i$) and a Data Flow Graph token ($v_j$) assigns negative infinity to the attention score.
-Similarly, masking the relationship between two variables ($v_i$ and $v_j$) in the Data Flow Graph accomplishes the same.
+Masking a relationship between a PL token (ci) and a Data Flow Graph token (vj) assigns negative infinity to the attention score.
+Similarly, masking the relationship between two variables (vi and vj) in the Data Flow Graph accomplishes the same.
 By introducing negative infinity, the softmax function produces a weight of zero for the masked relationship.

 Pre-training Objectives

-• This is the "same old" objective inherited from previous models.
+Masked Language Modeling (MLM): This is the “same old” objective inherited from previous models.
 It involves masking random code tokens and training the model to predict the masked tokens based on the surrounding context.
 This helps the model learn general-purpose code representations.

-• This objective focuses on teaching the model to understand the relationships between variables in the Data Flow graph.
-Here's a breakdown:
+Edge Prediction: This objective focuses on teaching the model to understand the relationships between variables in the Data Flow graph.
+Here’s a breakdown:

-• Learning: The model predicts the probability ($p_e_{(i,j})$) of a connection between node $v_i$ and node $v_j$.
-This prediction is calculated by taking the dot product of the contextual representations of $v_i$ and $v_j$, followed by passing the result through a sigmoid function.
+- Learning: The model predicts the probability (pe(i,j)) of a connection between node vi and node vj.
+This prediction is calculated by taking the dot product of the contextual representations of vi and vj, followed by passing the result through a sigmoid function.
 The intuition behind this is:

-• High positive dot product: The vectors for connected nodes tend to point in similar directions, resulting in a high positive value.
+- High positive dot product: The vectors for connected nodes tend to point in similar directions, resulting in a high positive value.

-• Low dot product: Vectors for unconnected nodes might point in opposite directions or be orthogonal, leading to a low value close to zero.
+- Low dot product: Vectors for unconnected nodes might point in opposite directions or be orthogonal, leading to a low value close to zero.

-• Sigmoid Function: This function transforms the dot product into a probability score between 0 (unlikely) and 1 (highly likely).
+- Sigmoid Function: This function transforms the dot product into a probability score between 0 (unlikely) and 1 (highly likely).
 Since connected nodes should have a high probability, the model is encouraged to learn contextual representations that align for connected variables.

-1. Node Alignment:
+Node Alignment:

-• This objective is similar to Edge Prediction, but it focuses on learning the connection between code tokens and Data Flow graph variables.
+- This objective is similar to Edge Prediction, but it focuses on learning the connection between code tokens and Data Flow graph variables.
 The process is analogous:

-• We mask the connections between a subset of code tokens and their corresponding variables in the Data Flow graph.
+We mask the connections between a subset of code tokens and their corresponding variables in the Data Flow graph.

-• The model predicts the probability of a connection between a code token and a variable based on their contextual representations and the sigmoid function.
+- The model predicts the probability of a connection between a code token and a variable based on their contextual representations and the sigmoid function.

-• This approach encourages the model to learn alignments between code and the underlying data flow, improving its understanding of how code operates.
+- This approach encourages the model to learn alignments between code and the underlying data flow, improving its understanding of how code operates.

 Fine-tuning